 Baking containers need to hold up under the high stresses of repeated heating and cooling that come with use.
 For this reason, oven-safe cookware tends to be more durable.
 Similarly, microwaveable containers made from glass or stone should be similarly durable.

-Since oven-safe containers are generally higher quality, they cost more than microwave-safe containers.
+Since oven-safe containers are generally of higher quality, they cost more than microwave-safe containers.
 That said, you can buy high-end microwavable glass-made containers meant to withstand oven temperatures as well.
 Additionally, you’ll want to check into parchment paper vs wax paper for a microwave oven, so you don’t start a fire.

 Sparks from metal containers can damage not only your microwave but your home’s electrical system.

 What happens if you put a non-oven-safe bowl in the oven?